jahfer/dav-mcp-server/README.md

     "myDavServices": {
-      // You can name this anything you like "command": "npx", // Or simply "node" if it's in your PATH "args": ["-y" "@jahfer/dav-mcp-server"], // Path to the main script "env": {
+      // You can name this anything you like "command": "npx", // Or simply "node" if it's in your PATH "args": ["-y", "@jahfer/dav-mcp-server"], // Path to the main script "env": {
         "DAV_PROVIDER": "icloud", // or "icloud"
         "DAV_USERNAME": "your-username",